iotaledger/bee-rfcs/text/0000-transaction-bundle/0000-transaction-bundle.md

 + What assumption do we have to make about the incoming bytes and how to parse them into a `Transaction`?
 Is the structure of the incoming packet static?
 Or do we need to write a byteparser?
-+ How much logic should the setter methods on `TransactionDraft` contain?
-Do we introduce traits for parsing into the opaque types we have provided?
-What would a natural interaction with the setters look like?
-+ Should there be an intermediate type to go `TransactionDraft -> Transaction`.
-Given that the `TransactionDraft` will probably need to be serialized to some byte slice so that the proof of work hasher can work on it, it might be convenient to provide an intermediate type.
 + What should go into a `TransactionError`?
-+ What should go into a `TransactionDraftError`?
 + Should we use some error libraries?
 + What `TransactionMetadata` is there?
 Is this part of the `Bundle` or part of the `Transaction`?
 + Should this RFC expands a bit more on the M-Bug ?
 Or give a link ?